Menopause Mythbusters: The Truth About Menopause and Weight Gain

 Should I diet to lose weight during menopause?

 According to the Mayo Clinic, women in their 50s need 200 fewer calories a day compared to when they were younger.
-But we’re not talking about a crash diet: this need to be a long-term healthy lifestyle upgrade that will help you feel your best during menopause.
+But we’re not talking about a crash diet: this needs to be a long-term healthy lifestyle upgrade that will help you feel your best during menopause.

 - Lean proteins like chicken, fish, beans, tofu, egg whites, and Greek yogurt will help you feel fuller longer during menopause.